CliffordAnderson/XQuery4Humanists/02-Exploring-TEI-with-XQuery.md

 ```
 We find really valuable information about the usage of particular TEI elements, which can in turn inform the kinds of queries we will write.
 XQuery makes this form of exploratory analysis very easy.
 Just as statisticians would explore a dataset with simple queries before undertaking any complex analysis, I'd encourage you to spend time exploring your XML (or JSON) documents before diving into writing significant queries.

 Let's try to now to write a couple analytical queries.
 Here's two snippets from _Julius Caesar_.
-First, let's look at `<listPerson>` 'list of persons'.
+First, let's look at `<listPerson>`, a TEI element that houses a list of persons.
 Here we see a number of persons related to Julius Caesar, including Caesar himself, his wife Calphurnia, and their servants.
 There are similar lists of persons for other characters and roles in the play.

 ```xml
 <listPerson>